Infineon/mtb-example-fx2g3-slave-fifo-in/README.md

    - **Data Path#2:** Data is received on LVCMOS socket 1 (mapped to GPIF thread 1) and sent on EP 2-IN

    > **Note:** When thread interleaving is enabled, the device receives the data through LVCMOS Socket 0 (mapped to GPIF thread 0) and LVCMOS Socket 1 (mapped to GPIF thread 1) in a ping pong manner and send it on EP 1-IN.
-- Four DMA buffers of 61440 bytes size are used to hold the data while it is being forwarded to USB
+- Four DMA buffers of 61440 (60KB) bytes size are used to hold the data while it is being forwarded to the USB

 ### Application workflow

-The application flow involves three steps - Initialization, USB device enumeration, and Slave FIFO IN transfer.
+The application flow involves three main steps:

+   - Initialization
+   - USB device enumeration
+   - Slave FIFO IN transfer

 #### Initialization